yalland-ubi/yalland-docs/contracts-design.md

 - Bob goes to Dan and buys products for a month for 50 YALL;
 - Dan goes to open market and sells 50 YALL for 200 USD;
 - Alice also have 100 YALL.
 But she, unlike Bob, consumes more goods, since she has a greater income.
 Since she supports UBI values and prefers to pay in YALL, she buys 100 YALL for 400 USD in the open market and pays 200 YALL to Dan;
-- Due to the fact that there is an exchange market with great liquidity, Dan can pay YALL to his assistant Dave and farmer John, who supplies him with milk and cheese from the farm.
+- Due to the fact that there is an exchange market with great liquidity, Dan can pay YALL to his assistant Dave and farmer John, who supplies him with milk and cheese from the farm;
 - Philanthropist periodically buys YALL from the market and thereby supports its exchange rate;
 - And of course there is a Speculator on the market who buys and sells YALL in order to profit from price fluctuations.
 Sometimes he succeeds, sometimes not.